jidongxiao/CSCI1200-DataStructures/hws/online_dating/README.md

    - Putting almost everything in the main function.
 It's better to create separate functions for different tasks. (-2)
    - Function bodies containing more than one statement are placed in the .h file. (okay for templated classes) (-2)
    - Functions are not well documented or are poorly commented, in either the .h or the .cpp file. (-1)
-   - Improper uses or omissions of const and reference. (-1)
    - At least one function is excessively long (i.e., more than 200 lines). (-1)
    - Poor file organization: Puts more than one class in a file (okay for very small helper classes) (-1)
    - Poor choice of variable names: non-descriptive names (e.g. 'vec', 'str', 'var'), single-letter variable names (except single loop counter), etc. (-2)
  - DATA REPRESENTATION (Must create and use homemade linked lists for the implementation.)
 (6 pts)
    - No credit (significantly incomplete implementation). (-6)
    - Uses std::list, or data structures which have not been covered in this class. (-6)
-   - Defines/Uses a list class. (-5)
    - Defines/Uses an iterator class (okay to use iterators to iterate through other containers such as vectors). (-5)
    - Does not use homemade linked lists (which consist of a chain of nodes) to store all the users. (-5)
    <!--- Member variables are public. (-2)-->